exakat/exakat-docs/Reference/Rules/Structures/SwitchToSwitch.rst

 On the other hand, `switch() <https://www.php.net/manual/en/control-structures.switch.php>`_ structures with less than 3 elements should be expressed as a if / else structure.

 Note that if condition that uses strict typing (=== or !==) can't be converted to `switch() <https://www.php.net/manual/en/control-structures.switch.php>`_ as the latter only performs == or != comparisons.
+Note that simple switch statement, which compare a variable to a literal are optimised in PHP 7.2 and more recent.
+This gives a nice performance boost, and keep code readable.

 .. code-block:: php